khushboo787/Prospecta-Assignment/README.md

 ## Features
 1. List Products by Category: Fetch product details based on the provided category.
 2. Add New Product: Add a new product to the FakeStore database using POST requests.
-3. CSV File Handling: Process CSV files with values and formulas, evaluate the formulas, and return the results.

 ## Technologies Used
 - Java
 - Spring Boot
 - RestTemplate for API calls
-- CSV Parsing Library for file handling

  ### Setup and Installation